 Adapted by Bertie from the Book of Jonah in the Bible, with some speeches drawn from the King James version.

-Long ago, there lived a man called Jonah, the son of Amittai, meaning Truth.
+Long ago, there lived a man called Jonah, the son of Amittai – which means Truth.
 A son of Truth, and a prophet, Jonah often heard the word of the Lord God.
-This gift was not one that he appreciated at all, far from it, for although the Truth will enlighten us, all to often it will alarm us first.
+This gift was not one that he appreciated at all, far from it – for although the truth will enlighten us, all too often it will alarm us first.

 “Oh Lord, what wrong have I done to deserve this, your command?
 I cannot win.
-I could go to the great city of Nineveh and call on the people to cease from worshiping idols and to leave their evil ways.
+I could go to the great city of Nineveh and call on the people to cease from worshipping idols and to leave their evil ways.
 Yes, I could do that, but would it make me popular?
-No, more likely they would grow angry at my ceaseless preaching, and they would throw stones and me.
-But then again, what if they did listen to my prophesy of doom?
+No. More likely they would grow angry at my ceaseless preaching, and they would throw stones at me.
+Then again, what if they did listen to my prophecy of doom?
 Suppose that they hear the word of God?
 I know you, my Lord, you are gracious and merciful, and you soon repent of your resolve to punish mankind.
 You will turn away from your plan to undo the city and to destroy the people.
-My prophesy of destruction shall not come to pass.
+My prophecy of destruction shall not come to pass.
 I shall be a false prophet.
-And false prophet has the respect of no one.”
+A false prophet has the respect of no one.”

-And so Jonah arose – and he ran.
+Jonah arose – and he ran.
 He hurried himself to the port, and paid money to board a ship heading for Spain at the other end of the Mediterranean sea.
-Perhaps there, far away from the Holy Land, he would no longer not hear the voice of Truth that disturbed him so.
+Perhaps there, far away from the Holy Land, he would no longer hear the voice of truth that disturbed him so.